edongdongchen/REI/README.md

 6. To solve a new inverse problem, one *only* needs to
    * step 1: implement their own forward model (physics of sensing model)
    * step 2: determine the transformation group
-   * step 3: specify the path of the new dataset
+   * step 3: specify the path of new dataset

 ## Citation
 If you use this code for your research, please cite our papers.